armory/docs-cdaas/content/en/deployment/strategies/canary.md

 ---
 title: Configure a Canary Deployment Strategy
-linktitle: Canary
+linkTitle: Canary
 weight: 5
 description: >
-  Learn how to configure a canary deployment strategy.
-Integrate your metrics provider, create a retrospective analysis query, and add canary analysis as a deployment constraint.
-Deploy your app to your Kubernetes cluster.
+  Learn how to configure a canary deployment strategy in your Armory CD-as-a-Service deployment.
 categories: ["Deployment", "Guides"]
 tags: ["Kubernetes", "Deploy Strategy", "Canary"]
 ---

 ## What a canary strategy does

-A canary strategy involves shifting a small percentage of traffic to the new version of your application.
+A canary strategy involves shifting a small percentage of traffic to the new version of your app.
 You specify conditions and then gradually increase the traffic percentage to the new version.
 Service meshes like Istio and Linkerd enable finer-grained traffic shaping patterns compared to what is available natively.
 See the [Strategies Overview]({{< ref "deployment/strategies/overview" >}}) for details on the advantages of using a canary deployment strategy.

 ## How CD-as-a-Service implements canary

-With CD-as-a-Service, users can configure their canary deployment strategy however they want.
-Users define a list of steps that are executed sequentially when the strategy is executed.
-When the strategy is executed, CD-as-a-Service creates a new ReplicaSet for the new version of the application and manipulates the ReplicaSet object and other resources to shape traffic.
+With CD-as-a-Service, you can configure your canary deployment strategy however you want.
+You define a list of steps that CD-as-a-Service executes sequentially when deploying your app.
+CD-as-a-Service creates a new ReplicaSet for the new version of the app and then manipulates the ReplicaSet object and other resources to shape traffic.
 CD-as-a-Service uses the `setWeight` step type to shape traffic to the new version.
-Traffic is shaped differently depending on whether or not you are using service mesh.
+Traffic is shaped differently depending on whether or not you are using a service mesh.

-### Canary strategy without service mesh
+### Canary strategy without a service mesh

 When using a canary strategy without a service mesh, CD-as-a-Service performs the following steps:

-1. CD-as-a-Service evaluates the setWeight step to determine the traffic split between the new version and the old version.
+1. CD-as-a-Service evaluates the `setWeight` step to determine the traffic split between the new version and the old version.
 1. CD-as-a-Service manipulates ReplicaSet objects of the new version and the old version to achieve the desired traffic split by changing the number of pods in each ReplicaSet.

 ### Canary strategy with service mesh

 When using a canary strategy with a service mesh such as Istio or Linkerd, CD-as-a-Service performs the following steps:

-1. CD-as-a-Service creates the ReplicaSet for the new version of the application without changing the `replicaCount` specified in the Kubernetes deployment object.
+1. CD-as-a-Service creates the ReplicaSet for the new version of the app without changing the `replicaCount` specified in the Kubernetes deployment object.
 1. CD-as-a-Service evaluates the `setWeight` step to determine the traffic split between the new version and the old version.
 1. CD-as-a-Service manipulates the relevant objects that are involved in shaping the traffic for the service mesh.